tugcebyrl/tugcebyrl/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/tugce-bayirli-82602b183/](https://www.linkedin.com/in/tugce-bayirli-82602b183/)

-- 💬 Ask me about **Python,image processing,microcontroller programming,sensor applications**
+- 💬 Ask me about **Python (Image Processing, Desktop Application), Microcontroller Programming - C/C++, MicroPython(STM32, ESP32, Raspberry Pi, Arduino), IoT Sensors And Applications**

 - 📫 How to reach me **tugcebayirliiu@gmail.com**